-22We manually create a sample of 1.7 million syllabi as sets of dictionary terms, for which we know ex ante the ratio between "old" knowledge terms (more popular among old publications) and "new" knowledge terms (most popular among recent publications).
-The education-innovation gap performs much better as a measure of this ratio than a simple measure of similarity with new terms (Appendix C).
+18We manually create a sample of 1.7 million simulated syllabi, for which we know ex ante the ratio between "old" knowledge terms (more popular among old publications) and "new" knowledge terms (more popular among recent publications).
+In the presence of syllabi idiosyncracies, the education-innovation gap performs significantly better at recovering a syllabus's knowledge content (the ex ante ratio between old and new knowledge terms) than a simple measure of similarity with new terms (Appendix C).